 First, productive procrastination can help people get more done than procrastinating in an unproductive manner.
-Specifically, when the alternative to productive procrastination is unproductive procrastination, which involves wasting time on pointless things, productive procrastination serves as a way to at least get something useful done while procrastinating.
+Specifically, when the alternative to productive procrastination is unproductive procrastination, which involves wasting time on pointless things, productive procrastination serves as a way to at least get something useful done and make some progress while procrastinating.
 For example, even though it would be better if a student procrastinator was working on their project that’s due soon, it’s likely more beneficial that they work on an assignment for another class while procrastinating, rather than waste time browsing social media.

 Second, productive procrastination can motivate people to work on tasks that they would avoid otherwise.
 For example, if someone is likely to procrastinate on a task that they find aversive (e.g., because it’s boring), they might be able to motivate themself to complete it by scheduling a more aversive task, and then procrastinating on the more aversive task by completing the less aversive one, which they weren’t able to work on earlier.